cuijiyao01/docker-k8s-training/docker/Exercise 1 - Getting Started.md

 # Exercise 1 - Setup of Docker environment

-In this exercise you will set up a basic docker environment on a plain SLES 12 machine and run your first container on it.
+In this exercise you will set up a basic Docker environment on a plain SLES 12 machine and run your first container on it.

 ## Prerequisites